 Pete said that if it was the actual test I would have passed, which is great.
 So I’m looking forward to taking the actual test and becoming a member of the IAM.

 To cut a long story short, we took a way longer route than the examiner intended – well over 200km.
 We were 8km from the end and I missed a stop sign that was hidden in the foliage a bit, so it was an instant fail.
 I had gone over the speed limit a couple of times, too, but the examiner had overlooked that because they were mainly early acceleration when the speed limit was going from a 50km/h to an 80km/h and we were running a bit late because of the longer route.

-It will still around 200km and this time in a Toyota Yaris automatic!
-Fortunately I passed.
+It was still around 200km and this time in a Toyota Yaris automatic!
+Fortunately, I passed.